 Different types of crypto tokens: Security versus utility

-There are many different types of crypto tokens out in the marketplace – making it even harder to navigate this complicated industry.
-Here, we explain what distinguishes a security token from a utility token, and offer simple, clear definitions of other types of tokens you might come across.
+There are many different types of crypto tokens out in the marketplace, making it even harder to navigate this complicated industry.
+Here we explain what distinguishes a security token from a utility token and offer clear, simple definitions of other types of tokens you might come across.

 What is a security token?

 The humble security token has been getting a lot of good press recently and some believe it has the potential to propel the financial world into the future.